flo-bit/pixi-three-scaffold/Readme.md

 includes:

 - import of PIXI.js and THREE.js
+- main pixi app with a root container and a canvas
-- adds an offscreen canvas for THREE.js and a PIXI.js texture of the canvas
+- adds an offscreen canvas for THREE.js and a PIXI.js texture of that canvas (pixi texture is added to root container)
 - automatic resizing of root container (fixed size) and canvas to window size
 - keydown and keyup events
 - setup and update functions